dropbox/stone/doc/network_protocol.rst

 maintains for popular programming languages.

-Because of this, it was convenient to use the body of the HTTP request and response to store JSON-serialized Babel objects.
+Because of this, it was convenient to use the body of the HTTP request and response to store JSON-serialized Stone objects.
 Both requests and responses set the ``Content-Type`` header to ``application/json``.

 Based on the ``get_account`` route defined in the running example in the `Language